(Added at v2.1)

-The Oblique Viewer widget displays images in a native coordinate system, providing a natural view from the camera location, using the image coordinate system.
+The Oblique Viewer widget displays images in a native coordinate system, providing a natural view from the camera location, using the image coordinate system (ICS) in ArcGIS.
 Oblique images are displayed in a native ICS to avoid distortion caused by projecting them to a geographic coordinate system or projected coordinate system.
-The widget allows the user to pan around in the oblique mode, in a single viewing angle, or switch angles to view an area of interest from different angles.
+The widget allows the user view, zoom, and pan around in the oblique image view, or switch angles to view an area of interest from another camera perspective.

 Configure the Oblique Viewer widget

 - Optionally click Change widget icon if you want to replace the default icon for this widget.
 A file explorer window opens, allowing you to choose a local image file to use as the widget icon.